taishi8117/taishi8117.github.io/_posts/2015-10-21-trendCTF-defence100.md

 vonn: ELF 64-bit LSB  executable, x86-64, version 1 (SYSV), dynamically linked (uses shared libs), for GNU/Linux 2.6.24, BuildID[sha1]=7f89c2bb36cc9d0882a4980a99d44a7674fb09e2, not stripped
 ```

-Executing that, it seems that if `vonn` is executed on VM.
+Executing that, it seems to check if `vonn` is executed on VM.

 ```
 taishi@sirius:~/trend_ctf|⇒  ./vonn